shady-robot/knowledge-practice-insight/computer_science/knowledge/security/GCP/README.md

 ## VPC flow logs

 VPC flow logs record network flows sent from or received by VM instances.
-These logs can be used for network monitoring, forensics, real-time secuirty analysis, and even for expense optimization.
+These logs can be used for network monitoring, forensics, real-time security analysis, and even for expense optimization.

 ## Web Security Scanner